 Rabbits in the wild live in cozy burrows dug in soft earth, they lounge during the day in grassy fields or forest floors covered in leaves.
 This is the life that rabbit feet were designed for.
 Their claws were meant to dig into the ground to provide the traction to help them run, hop & dig.
 It can be hard to provide those conditions for pet rabbits.
 The unnatural cage flooring can cause a potentially serious condition known as “sore hocks”.

 The medical term for sore hocks is ulcerative pododermatitis.
 If you keep chickens or ducks, you will recognize this term by it’s more common name in the poultry world, bumblefoot.
 The same bacterial infection & inflammation that can effect your bird’s feet, can also effect your rabbit friends.
-Similarly to bumblefoot in chickens, sore hocks in rabbits, if left untreated, can cause a potentially fatal staph infection.
+Similar to bumblefoot in poultry, sore hocks in rabbits, if left untreated, can cause a potentially fatal staph infection.

 Causes of sore hocks

 *improper flooring.
 Ideally, rabbits would be allowed to spend a good portion of their day on natural dirt & grass surfaces.
 This can pose a problem for many rabbit keepers.
 Sitting on hard surfaces for extended time (like wood or tile) can cause the front paws to shift the rabbit’s weight to the back feet, causing pressure sores.
 Wire flooring is flexible, but doesn’t provide enough support (especially for large breeds).
 This can cause pinching and cause the foot to bow unnaturally.
 Metal wire is also harsh and could cut the thin skin.
 Carpeting is soft, but can cause rug burn like abrasions (but is better than all metal wire flooring).
 Slick plastic cage flooring provides no where for rabbits to dig their claws in as they move.